 Professor Glover teaches and writes on civil procedure, complex litigation, and the interplay between private litigation and public regulation.
 Before coming to Georgetown in 2012, she was a Climenko Fellow and Lecturer on Law at Harvard Law School.
 Previously, she clerked for Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit and practiced in the Supreme Court and Appellate practice group at Mayer Brown LLP in Washington, DC.
 She is a graduate of Vanderbilt Law School, where she was Senior Articles Editor of the Vanderbilt Law Review and was awarded the Cecil D. Branstetter Litigation and Dispute Resolution Program Award.
+Professor Glover teaches courses in Civil Procedure and Complex Litigation and a seminar in Modern Litigation.

 Contributions to Law Reviews and Other Scholarly Journals